 Move to another country.
 Seriously, we don’t really advocate moving to another country to take advantage of free healthcare.
 Although your medical treatment may be free, the quality is likely to suffer.
 But in case you’re interested, some of the major countries that offer free healthcare include: Canada, Australia, Israel, Japan, Greece, Italy, Finland, Sweden, Denmark, Portugal, Ireland, United Kingdom and Hungary.
 Wait times for certain procedures are often very long.

 The countries that offer the worst type of medical coverage include: Sierra Leone, Myanmar, Nigeria, Liberia, Mozambique, and Zambia.
-However, of Westernized countries that you are more likely to visit, the following are known to have very inefficient systems: Russia, Brazil, Algeria, Columbia, Iran, Bulgaria, and Belgium.
+However, of Westernized countries that you are more likely to visit, the following are known to have very inefficient systems: Russia, Brazil, Algeria, Columbia, Bulgaria, and Belgium.

-There you go.
 Seven great ways to obtain free or very cheap healthcare.
 You can compare prices on our website and quickly determine which type of individual or family medical coverage is best for you.